department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 <br>

-**Veterans will choose whichever login credential is most familiar, or appears to be the most direct route to completing a task**
+**Veterans will choose whichever login credential is most familiar, or appears to be the most direct route to completing a task.**

-Labels: AUD: Veterans, SPG: Cognitive Consideration, PRDT: Login.gov, PRDT: Login, BNFT: Healthcare, VETJNY: Taking care of themselves
-Veteran, RESRCH: Generative (discovery), RESRCH: Evaluative, RESRCH: Interviews, RESRCH: In-person
+Labels: `AUD: Veterans`, `PRDT: Login.gov`, `PRDT: Login`, `BNFT: Healthcare`, `VETJNY: Taking care of themselves Veteran`, `RESRCH: Generative (discovery)`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: In-person`

-Veterans aren't looking for a login upgrade, their current option is always going to be preferred to an unknown method requiring set up.
-If Login.gov is the only option available, it's far more clear to Veterans that they need to switch.
-Veterans gravitate towards whichever login option is familiar or appears to be the most direct route for the task they need to complete.
+Veterans will choose whichever login credential is most familiar, or appears to be the most direct route to completing a task.
+If Login.gov is the only option available for accessing valued services, Veterans will use it, but they’d like to know the reason for the changing requirements.

 > "I seem to press 'My HealtheVet' more often than not.
 I think it's because that is where I'm going.
 It feels more direct, like it's getting me right in."
 Participant 10, Veteran Interview